 Burst main sends jet of water 50ft into the air

-A burst water main is sending thousands of gallons of water into the air, covering neighbouring properties and leaving some residents without supplies.
+A burst water main sent thousands of gallons of water into the air, covering neighbouring properties and leaving some residents without supplies.

-Residents of Matson in Gloucester have said they woke up to a "commotion" and saw water was shooting 50ft (15m) into the air above Winnycroft Lane.
+Residents of Matson in Gloucester woke up to a "commotion" and saw water was shooting 50ft (15m) into the air above Winnycroft Lane, with bottles of water handed out by Severn Trent.

 Christine Dix, a resident of Matson, said: "It's absolutely awful.
 We've never seen anything like this around here in 40 years.
 And it's a bit scary, to be honest."

-They added the pipe is one of the largest in its network and staff hope to "carefully manage the flow of water while maintaining" supplies.
+The company said on Wednesday that the pipe was one of the largest in its network and staff worked to "carefully manage the flow of water" while maintaining supplies.

 Ms Dix said she was first alerted to the incident by a neighbour at about 07:00 BST on Wednesday.